 But that’s not the only damage petroleum-based products do.
 Whether in landfill or floating in the ocean, these materials are also hazardous to human and animal health.
 They can leach chemicals into the environment, block waterways and also be directly ingested as microplastics.

-Paper and cardboard are two other common packaging materials and whilst made from trees, they're also one of the most sustainable.
-This is simply because trees are renewable resources, and most paper and cardboard can be recycled after use.
+Paper and cardboard are two of the most common sustainable packaging materials.
+This is simply because trees are renewable resources and most paper and cardboard can be recycled into new materials and products.
 In fact, 80% of cardboard and paper products in the UK are made from recycled material.
-Using recycled materials, or virgin materials sourced from responsibly managed forests, helps to reduce the negative environmental impacts of deforestation.
+By choosing recycled materials, you can reduce the demand and pressure on virgin materials, which are finite.
+And, after use, they can be given a new life instead of heading to landfill.

 Recyclable packaging is any packaging material that can be collected and processed to make new products.
 This reduces the need for virgin materials and helps reduce waste on a global scale.